In life, finding a voice is speaking and living the truth. Each of you is an original. Each of you has a distinctive voice.

 Ski racing is not an easy sport – there’s a huge amount of equipment to keep track of, travel at hours when most people are sleeping, dealing with weather conditions that soak you to the skin or make you feel like you’ll never be warm again, and, most difficult for me, frequent days when we’re separated as a family.

 Last weekend the four of us were on two different mountains, one parent with each kid.
 As I was waiting for my daughter’s ski race to start, a text came through.
 Pulling my phone out of my pocket, hoping for an update from my son, this image popped up.
 I knew exactly what he was doing and feeling, and I smiled.
 A sense of calm settled over me, and I knew he was safe and happy doing what he loves.

 When I see the world through his eyes, it frequently stops me in my tracks.
-So often teenagers struggle to communicate, but he is finding his voice and creating his story.
+So often teenagers struggle to communicate, but not this one – he is finding his voice and creating his own story.